-WY 2019/20 had above normal precipitation resulting in an overall water level increase in the CBWCB.
-Water levels in the Montebello Forebay rose over 17 feet in some areas and on average rose approximately 5.5 feet.
-The Los Angeles Forebay water levels dropped on average 0.6 feet, Whittier Area rose an average of 3.0 feet, and the Central Basin Pressure Area experienced an average rise of 2.0 feet.
+WY 2020/21 had below normal precipitation resulting in an overall water level decrease in the CBWCB.
+Water levels in the Montebello Forebay fell over 20 feet in some areas and on average fell approximately 3.9 feet.
+The Los Angeles Forebay water levels dropped on average 4.2 feet, Whittier Area dropped an average of 4.9 feet, and the Central Basin Pressure Area experienced an average drop of 4.0 feet.
 The West Coast Basin had the least amount of change, with water levels dropping on average less than a half foot.
-Over the entire WRD service area, water levels rose on average 1.7 feet.
-This led to an increase in groundwater storage of 24,225 AF, improving the accumulated overdraft from
+Over the entire WRD service area, water levels dropped on average 3.9 feet.
+This led to a decrease in groundwater storage of 66,900 AF (742,240 AF to 809,140 AF), which is 90,860 AF above the Board-adopted minimum groundwater quantity for the basins (i.e., 900,000 AF).